Campus Pride: Purpose

 The organization describes itself as a volunteer-driven network for and by student leaders.
 Campus Pride envisions campuses and a society free of LGBT prejudice, bigotry and hate.
 It works to develop student leaders, campus networks and future actions to create such positive change.

 Programs

 The work the organization is involved in includes but is not limited to:

 LGBT-Friendly College Fair Program and Campus Climate Index

 Campus Pride organizes college fairs, to allow prospective students to meet with college representatives.
-Additionally in response to the need for tools and resources to support campuses in assessing LGBT-Friendly policies, programs and practices, Campus Pride in conjunction with a team of national LGBT researchers including Brett Genny Beemyn, Ph.D, Susan R. Rankin, Ph.D. and Shane L. Windmeyer, M.S, Ed. developed the LGBT-Friendly Campus Climate Index.
+Additionally in response to the need for tools and resources to support campuses in assessing LGBT-Friendly policies, programs and practices, Campus Pride in conjunction with a team of national LGBT researchers including Brett Genny Beemyn, Ph.D., Susan R. Rankin, Ph.D. and Shane L. Windmeyer, M.S, Ed. developed the LGBT-Friendly Campus Climate Index.
 In 2012 Campus Pride issued its first "Top 25 LGBT-Friendly Colleges And Universities" list which ranked the most welcoming and inclusive places for LGBT students and allies go to college.
+In 2019, Campus Pride instituted an annual fee for colleges to participate in the index.